cppccn/server/README.md

 Web Command Based File Server

-This project, made with **Django** framework, aims to provide the user with an easy and free way to have access to their own files from anywhere in the world.
+This project, made with **Django** framework, aims to provide the user with an easy and free way to have access to their own files from anywhere in the world, with no fees or storage limit, thanks to self-hosting.

-It provides developers with a basic system architecture to build their own server or client.
+It provides developers with a basic system architecture that can easily be extended:
-- Pluggable modules (contain each functionality)
+- Pluggable modules (one par functionality)
-- Client served as a web app (No dependencies with the Server, it can so be easily rebuilt on your own taste)
+- Client served as a web app
-- API specification is the only connection between Server and Client
+- No dependencies Client-Server, the API contract allows communication
 - Web based to maximize portability (no need of bringing the client software with you ... )

 ## Requirements
+- a computer switched on
+- connection to the net
-See requirements.txt
+- read requirements.txt

 ### Set up for Prod
 - mod_xsendfile (for apache2)